-The (Plaintiff/Defendant) makes the following statement in support of an application to have these proceedings (placed on/removed from) the Human Rights List:
+The [Plaintiff/Defendant] makes the following statement in support of an application to have these proceedings [placed on/removed from] the Human Rights List:

-1. The nature of the dispute... (set out in a summary form);
+1. The nature of the dispute [set out in a summary form];

-2. The issues which are likely to arise in the proceedings are... (set out ina summary manner);
+The issues which are likely to arise in the proceedings are [set out ina summary manner];

-3. The proceedings ought to be (placed on/removed from) the Human Rights List for the following reasons:
+3.

-4. The attitude of other parties to this application is:
+4.

-Signed (Plaintiff or plaintiff's lawyer shall sign)
+Signed l [Plaintiff or plaintiff's lawyer shall sign]

-Date
+Date .

-specified in the order under this sub-rule.
+spe cified in the order under this Sub-rule.